-Parent Leadership in Education: Resource Roundup
+Parent Partnership in Education: Resource Roundup

 Why Parent Involvement Is Essential

-- On Developing Partnerships Between Parents and Teachers, by Elena Aguilar (2011)
+- On Developing Partnerships Between Parents and Teachers by Elena Aguilar (2011)

 Opening the Lines of Communication

-- Connecting School and Home: 360-Degree Communication, by Matt Levinson (2012)
+- Connecting School and Home: 360-Degree Communication by Matt Levinson (2012)

-School administrator and author Matt Levinson provides a startup kit for the parents of future middle school students and digital citizens.
+School administrator and author Levinson provides a startup kit for the parents of future middle school students and digital citizens.

-- Parents and Teachers: The Possibility of a Dream Team, by Dr. Richard Curwin (2012)
+- Parents and Teachers: The Possibility of a Dream Team by Dr. Richard Curwin (2012)

 How Families Can Take Action